Lists of Authorities and Citations Practice Note (GPN-AUTH)

-(a) the name under which the case is reported or, where the case is unreported, the names of the parties to the case;
+(a) the name under which the case is reported or, if the case is unreported, the names of the parties to the case; and

-(b) its citation in an authorised series of reports (if available) or another series of reports (if the case has not been reported in an authorised series), or the medium neutral citation; and
+(b) its citation in an authorised series of reports (if available) or another series of reports (if the case has not been reported in an authorised series), and the medium neutral citation; and

 (c) reference to the relevant page or paragraph numbers.

 2.6 Example citations in the form described above are:

 |Reported case:||D'Arcy v Myriad Genetics Inc (2014) 224 FCR 479; FCAFC 115|

 |Medium neutral citation (MNC):||Warner-Lambert Company LLC v Apotex Pty Ltd FCAFC 59|

 |Unreported judgment (pre-MNC):||Repatriation Commission v Smith (unreported, Federal Court of Australia, Sundberg J, 16 June 1997)|